cjw612/News_Category_Classification/README.md

 - ### Data Analysis
   Data analysis is performed through three stages: text vectorization, dimension reduction, and model fitting.
   - #### Text Vecorization
-    Prior to vectorizing, text are preprocessed with the _BertTokenizer_ function, which tokenizes chunks of text into individual tokens for subsequent vectorization.
-The following text vectorization is conducted with BERT, in particular the _bert_base_uncased_ model.
-BERT is selected due to it being one of the state-of-the-art models in Natural Language Processing.
+    Prior to vectorizing, text is preprocessed with the _BertTokenizer_ function, which tokenizes chunks of text into individual tokens for subsequent vectorization.
+The following text vectorization is conducted with BERT, in particular, the _bert_base_uncased_ model.
+BERT was selected due to it being one of the state-of-the-art models in natural language processing.
 The output of BERT is a 768-dimension word embedding that represents the original text.
   - #### Dimension Reduction
     After vectorization, $X_i$ is a 768-dimension vector.
-As the complexity of some of the models scale exponentially with the dimension of $X_i$, dimension reduction is applied with Principal Component Analysis (PCA).
+As the complexity of some of the models scales exponentially with the dimension of $X_i$, dimension reduction is applied with Principal Component Analysis (PCA).
 PCA performs dimension reduction while maximizing the variance retained by the reduced dimensions.
 To select the number of principal components to be retained, a threshold of 90% is set, i.e. the principal components would capture 90% of the total variance of all features.
 After PCA, 286 principal components are retained, replacing the original word embeddings for subsequent model fitting.
     ![pca](assets/pca.png)
     *Cumulative explained variance graph of PCA.
 The red dashed line represents the 90% level of cumulative variance explained.*
   - #### Model Fitting
     - **Hyperparameter tuning:** Prior to fitting each model, hyperparameters related to each model are first optimized through Bayesian Optimization with the package _hyperopt_.
 The package _hyperopt_ is chosen due to its flexibility over its parameters in the optimization process.
     - **Model selection:**
-      - Logistic Regression with l2 penalty:
+      - **Logistic Regression with $l2$ penalty:** Logistic regression is first applied due to its computation efficiency.
+Regularization is applied to lower the variance of the model in trade of slightly increased bias.
+Between $elasticNet$, $l1$, and $l2$ penalties, the $l2$ penalty is selected due to 1) computational efficiency over $elasticNet$ in large datasets, and 2) features should not be sparse after PCA processing.
+      - **

   In addition, K-fold Cross-Validation with $K = 5$ is also implemented for model selection to lower the variance of the results.